About This Web Site

 On May 4, 1886 a town meeting was called in Chicago's Haymarket Square by anarchists and labor activists.
 As the peaceful assembly came to a close, 180 police officers stormed the meeting, demanding it disburse.
 Suddenly an unknown assailant threw a bomb into the crowd killing a police officer and injuring several others.
 The police responded instantly by shooting and clubbing wildly into the crowd, killing 7 other fellow police officers, injuring 60 more and killing and injuring an unknown number of civillians at the meeting.
 This event, and the episode that followed in its wake, known as the Haymarket affair, the Haymarket massacre or the Haymarket tragedy, is the single historic event for which Lucy Parsons is best remembered.
 Although it was only part of Lucy's long and tireless activist legacy, the Haymarket affair drew international attention to the American anarchist movement and became a historic landmark in anarchist and labor history.

 The Haymarket affair grew out of the campaign for the 8 hour workday.
-Lucy Parsons, her husband, Albert Parsons, and many other labor radicals were already well known in Chicago and across the United States, and had been actively organizing with the militant labor movement in Chicago.
+Lucy Parsons, her husband, Albert Parsons, and many other labor radicals were already well known in Chicago and across the United States, and had been actively organizing with the militant labor movement.
 On May 1st, 1886, a series of massive strikes were called and hundreds of thousands of workers poured out of the factories demanding shorter working hours.
 Lucy and Albert Parsons alone led 80,000 workers up Michigan Avenue.
 By May 3rd a lockout had occurred by employers at McCormick Harvester Works in Chicago.
 1,500 employees were protesting the lockout when scabs arrived and a small skirmish started between scabs and workers.
 200 police arrived in response, shooting at protesters leaving 4 workers dead and many more wounded.

 The following night, May 4, the Haymarket Square meeting was called to address the police violence and the continuing labor struggles.
 It was at this meeting that the police arrived and the bomb thrown.
-Following the bomb at Haymarket the police responded the next day by rounding up several of the city's leading anarchist labor activists, including Lucy & Albert Parsons and several of their associates, none of which had anything to do with the bombing - most were not even at the event.
-Lucy was jailed several times for the event and eventually released, but her husband, Albert, and 7 other anarchists were sentenced, not for the bombing, but for their beliefs in anarchism.
-Lucy went on a nationwide tour gathering support for her husband and comrades in jail, delivering powerful speeches and reaching hundreds of thousands of people within a couple of months, but it was not enough.
-In the end, 1 of the anarchists, Louis Lingg killed himself in prison.
-2 others, Michael Schwab, and Samuel Fielden, were sentenced to life in prison, while Oscar Neebe got 15 years; and the other 4, Albert Parsons, August Spies, Adolph Fischer, and George Engel were hung.
+Following the bomb at Haymarket the police responded the next day by rounding up several of the city's leading anarchist labor activists, including Lucy Parsons and several of their associates, none of which had anything to do with the bombing - most were not even there when it occurred.
+Albert went into hiding, but eventually turned himself in.
+Lucy was jailed several more times and eventually released, but Albert, and 7 other anarchists were eventually sentenced, not for the bombing, but for their beliefs in anarchism.

 More Information About The Haymarket Affair: